 Your bills should be paid automatically.
 If you have some financial discipline, I recommend utilizing credit cards in order to accomplish this purpose.
 You might as well get some cash back or travel rewards points when you pay your bills.

-For my family, we utilize two specific cards – the American Express Platinum card and the Chase Sapphire Preferred card.
+For my family, we utilize two specific cards – the American Express Platinum card (rates and fees) and the Chase Sapphire Preferred card.
 However, if you forget to put these cards on automatic payment, any benefit you would have received from using them will be worthless.
 Annual Percentage Rates (APR’s) on credit cards are no joke.
 Make sure you pay them off automatically each month.

 If credit cards encourage you to spend money that you don’t have, then I recommend against them.
 They are a tool that can be utilized for financial success, but not a necessity.